atags22/VibrateClock/README.md

 Less importantly, I'm powering the MSP430 from a CR2032 button cell battery and the vibration motor from a rechargable ML2020 button cell battery.
 There's a built-in charging circuit.
 I made this decision because I want the MSP430 to still be powered even if the vibration motor's battery dies.
 This way the clock will keep the time for many many years.

+##  Current Issues ##
+The board resets if I probe the ground pin with a voltage meter.
+The board resets if I touch it while statically charged.
+More shielding and filtering is needed.